william-swl/baizer/README.md

 [![R-CMD-check](https://github.com/william-swl/baizer/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/william-swl/baizer/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-- In ancient Chinese mythology, Bai Ze is a divine creature that understands everything.
+- In ancient Chinese mythology, Bai Ze is a divine creature that knows the needs of everything.
 - `baizer` provides data processing functions frequently used by the author.
 - Hope this package also knows what you want!